KellanM/OpenAI-Api-Unreal/README.md

 # OpenAI API Plugin
 The **OpenAIApi Plugin** gives you access to **OpenAI API** in **Unreal Engine**.
 It is compatible with 4.26

-This is a community library.
+This is a community Plugin.
 No affiliation with OpenAI

 ## Installation